Mathilde Krim

-Mathilde Krim (מתילדה קרים; née Galland; July 9, 1926 – January 15, 2018) was a medical researcher and the founding chairman of amfAR, American Foundation for AIDS Research.
+Mathilde Krim (מתילדה קרים; née Galland; July 9, 1926 – January 15, 2018) was a medical researcher and the founding chairman of the American Foundation for AIDS Research (amfAR).

 Biography

 Mathilde Galland was born in Como, Italy to a Swiss Protestant father of Italian ancestry and an Austrian mother who had grown up in Czechoslovakia.
 Her father was a PhD agronomist who worked for the City of Geneva and her mother was a homemaker.
 Mathilde was the eldest of four children.
-In her early childhood the family lived in Grand Lancy, a suburb of Geneva, Switzerland.
+In her early childhood, the family lived in Grand Lancy, a suburb of Geneva.
 She often accompanied her father on his forays into the woods for the study of mushrooms, snakes, and other animal and plant species, possibly sparking her interest in biology.
 In Grand Lancy and with her young siblings, Mathilde helped raise chickens, ducks, rabbits, and geese and tend the vegetable garden.
-During WWII, when even neutral Switzerland experienced food shortages, the vegetable garden and the animals they raised proved essential toward keeping the immediate as well as the extended family fed.
-During the War, there was little fuel with which to warm the house.
-It was an early experience which was the foundation of Mathilde’s lifelong appreciation for a well—heated home.
-During a few wartime summers she was sent to work on a rural farm where she was fed and housed in return for her labor.
+During World War II, when even neutral Switzerland experienced food shortages, the vegetable garden and the animals they raised proved essential toward keeping the immediate as well as the extended family fed.
+During a few wartime summers, she was sent to work on a rural farm where she was fed and housed in return for her labor.

-In high school Mathilde excelled in all subjects but particularly gravitated to science and literature.
+In high school, Galland excelled in all subjects but particularly gravitated to science and literature.
 Although she yearned to study at the university following high school she was discouraged from doing so by her traditional father who preferred that she pursue secretarial training.
-Despite her father’s objections, she persisted and enrolled at the University of Geneva in the biology program, where she thrived.
-Her father soon relented and, along with her proud mother, had great admiration for Mathilde’s academic and scientific accomplishments.
-In 1948, she married David Danon, a Bulgarian-born man from what was then Palestine whom she met at the University of Geneva where he was enrolled in the School of Medicine.
+Despite her father’s objections, she persisted and enrolled at the University of Geneva in the biology program.
+In 1948, she married David Danon, a Bulgarian-born man from Mandatory Palestine whom she met at the University of Geneva where he was enrolled in the School of Medicine.
 In late 1951, with her infant daughter who was born that same year, she converted to Judaism.
-Danon had been exiled by the British from Palestine for his Irgun activities, and Krim saw him as a “dashing and heroic figure” dedicated to a noble cause that had used terrorism to achieve its ends, she said in an interview with Donald Neff, a former Time magazine correspondent.

-While attending the University of Geneva, Mathilde and David made trips to the French countryside where they met with former members of the French Resistance to purchase weapons and explosives.
-They arranged for those munitions to be shipped to the Zionist resistance group, the Irgun Zvai Leumi, which was fighting against British rule in Palestine prior to the 1948 creation of Israel.
+Danon had been exiled by the British from Palestine for his involvement in the Irgun, a Zionist paramilitary organization fighting against British rule in Palestine prior to the 1948 creation of Israel.
+In an interview with Donald Neff, a Time magazine correspondent, Krim said that she saw him as a “dashing and heroic figure” dedicated to a noble cause that had used terrorism to achieve its ends.
+While attending the University of Geneva, the couple made trips to the French countryside where they met with former members of the French Resistance to purchase weapons and explosives.
+They arranged for those munitions to be shipped to the Zionist resistance group, the Irgun.